 All these things may be a little bit true and of course, experience contributes to our beliefs and attitudes, but experience doesn’t have to define us nor prod our emotions if we’d rather it didn’t.

 Moods and feelings

-Attributing our moods, feelings or even our (lack of) of self-esteem to the judgements of others or events outside ourselves is a handy delusion which is useful as a buffer.
+Attributing our moods, feelings or even our (lack of) self-esteem to the judgments of others or events outside ourselves is a handy delusion that is useful as a buffer.
 It protects us for a time and satisfies the common need to blame when things go wrong.
 But it is no solution to feeling unhappy or upset, and the more we do it the more our feelings seem to control us.

 How to do it…